Sport warned about involvement with Kinahan

 "That is an appropriate matter for the sporting community to address."

-Horne added that sporting bodies need to "take great care" and ensure that Kinahan no longer has any ties to any organisations they do business with.
+Horne added that sporting bodies and broadcasters need to "take great care" and ensure that Kinahan no longer has any ties to any organisations they do business with.

 "If there is a relationship with Daniel Kinahan then clearly he is sanctioned and that has implications for other organisations," he told BBC Sport.